0x17de/Harpoon/README.md

 # Harpoon
 Connect to various services through this bouncer.
 Initially meant for IRC

-This programm is still work in progress.
+This program is still work in progress.
 It will require a server.

 ![Screenshot](https://www.0x17.de/proj/harpoonClient4.png)